Water Heater Repair: Things to Consider

 Repair Pros & Cons

-The main advantages of water heater repair are that it typically costs less than replacing your entire unit, and it takes less time out of your life.
-The downside, however, is that, unless it's a minor issue, the problem is likely to persist, requiring more water heater repairs going forward while only adding a short time to its life span.
+The main advantages of repairing your water heater are that it typically costs less than replacing your entire unit, and you're likely to have a shorter time without hot water.
+The downside is that unless it's a minor issue, repairs will only add a short amount of time to your water heater's life span.

 Replacement Pros & Cons